ARCHER2-HPC/archer2-website/support-access/status.md

 ## Current Issues

-#### Monday 8th February 8:00

-A powercut affecting a large part of SE Scotland last night has affected machines and hosting services based at our ACF centre. <br>
-At present ARCHER2 is unavailable for users to log on. <br>
-Our team are on site and we will provide further updates as soon as possible. <br>
-We apologise for this unplanned interruption to service.
+No current issues

 ## Recently Resolved Issues

+#### Tuesday 9th February 9:30

+ARCHER2 has been restored to service, following the power outage affecting a large part of SE Scotland on Monday night. <br>
+We apologise for this unplanned interruption to service.<br>
+Please alert the [Service desk](mailto:support@archer2.ac.uk) if you experience any further issues.

 #### Monday 8th February 9:30  SAFE restored